- Cash Management

 We take a closer look at each area here:

 Simply put, operating activities consist of money coming into and going out of the business account.
-“Think of the payment methods your business accepts as your incoming,” Sherwin says.
+“Think of the payment methods your business accepts as your incoming,” Dornfeldt says.
 Whether you accept cash, checks, merchant services, such as credit and debit card payments or anything else, they all fall into this category.

 The goal is to get your hands on incoming funds as quickly as possible.
 For example, if you’re a merchant, cash and card payments ensure funds arrive fairly quickly.
 If you accept checks, it can slow things down and there’s always the risk of a check not clearing.